-Roofing including ro Roofing including roof space Repair category 2 Notes and eventual renewal.
-The roof covering is now of an age where ongoing repair and regular maintenance will be required and it would be prudent to seek the advice of a roofing contractor to comment on its current condition and expected lifespan.
+Roofing including roof space

+Repair category 2

+Notes The roof covering is now of an age where ongoing repair and regular maintenance will be required and it would be prudent to seek the advice of a roofing contractor to comment on its current condition and expected lifespan.
+It is understood roofing repair works have been carried out in fairly recent times.
+The vendor can provide full details in relation to this.